 finance is truly 80 percent behavior and only 20 percent knowledge.
 Ultimately,

 if we don’t take control of our finances now, someone else definitely will.

 Author: Ronald Hatfield, former WVU Extension Service Financial Management Specialist

-Last Reviewed: Pat Gruber, WVU Extension Service Families and Health, September 2014
+Last Reviewed: Pat Gruber, former WVU Extension Service Families and Health, September 2014